How Is This Year’s Seasonal Affective Disorder Different Than the Rest?

 Resources for those struggling with new addiction or for those relapsing after recovery must also be included as part of the pandemic recovery process.
 Contact information for interventionists, residential treatment and detox programs, and 12 step programs should be advertised as frequently as the latest number of cases.

-For those that have already been affected by the post-holiday blues, Silver Linings Recovery Center in Langhorne, PA is well equipped to handle and treat patients suffering from Seasonal Affective Disorder.
+For those that have already been affected by the post-holiday blues, Silver Linings Recovery Center in Langhorne, PA and East Windsor, NJ is well equipped to handle and treat patients suffering from Seasonal Affective Disorder.
 Silver Linings Recovery Center understands that alcohol, prescription, or other substance abuse issues may be symptoms, rather than causes of SAD.
 Through residential, partial outpatient, and fully outpatient programs, we help patients not just with the symptoms of Seasonal Depression but help find the holistic cause and give you the tools to combat it.

 Get Help Today